Beautiful Plants For Your Interior

 Mulch

 Mulch is essential for successful container-grown fruit trees.
 It helps to retain water, suppress weeds, regulate soil temperature, and add nutrients to the soil.
 Wood chips from deciduous trees are a great choice.
 Homemade compost can also be used, but be prepared to weed.
-Leaf mould is another good option for mulch.
+Leaf mould is another good option when mulching.

 Feeding and Watering